CDrummond/music-similarity/mac/INSTALL.md

 - Edit `config.json` to contain correct paths

+- Bliss requires alernate ffmpeg:

+    - Install an alternate ffmpeg version (may take some time):
+      `brew install ffmpeg@4`

+    - `ffmpeg@4` is "not symlinked into /usr/local because this is an alternate version of another formula", i.e. you already have another version of ffmpeg installed.

+    - Have Homebrew link it:
+      `brew link ffmpeg@4`

 - If you wish to analyse with Essentia:

   a) Download essentia models and extractor from https://github.com/AF-1/sobras/tree/main/lms-music-similarity_on_macos